ALEXANDER « BUCK » CHOQUETTE, GOLD FINDER

 of the first telegraphic wires, a system that was going to contribute to the

 rapid development and to the blossoming of this new part of the country.
-One day,
+One

-thinking of doing good business, he founded a salt-works salmon establishment,
+day, thinking of doing good business, he founded a salt-works salmon establishment,

 the new gold, when the precious metal was becoming quite rare.
-True pioneer as a
+True pioneer

-Americans became the owners of the Russian Alaska.
+since the Americans became the owners of the Russian Alaska.

-And all of a sudden, the passing away of his wife, unfortunately followed a few
+And all of a sudden, the passing away of his wife, unfortunately followed a

-years later by the death of one of his sons, truly shook up this man whose
+few years later by the death of one of his sons, truly shook up this man whose

 temperament was accustomed to hardship.
 Thanks to his courage and his phenomenal